 Established in 2017, this scholarship has been generously donated by Miss Patricia Will to assist students who wish to undertake an elective term in the area of infectious diseases and/or medical care in developing countries.

 a.
-Applicants must be currently enrolled in Stage 3 and Year 3 of the Doctor of Medicine (MD) or Bachelor of Medicine and Bachelor of Surgery (MBBS) at the University of Sydney.
+Applicants must be currently enrolled full-time in the third year of a Doctor of Medicine at the Westmead Clinical School, University of Sydney.

 b.
 Applicants must be undertaking an elective term in the area of infectious diseases and/or medical care in a developing country.